donsiou/davidson-kubernetes-workshop/README.md

-# Davidson Kubernetes WORKSHOP : The basics of Kubernetes and how to deploy your application in Dataplatform clusters
+# DAVIDSON KUBERNETES WORKSHOP : The basics of Kubernetes and how to deploy your application in a Kubernetes cluster

 ## Introduction